billpmurphy/hask-archive/README.md

 Typeclasses allow you to add additional functionality to your ADTs.
-Hask implements all of the major typeclasses from Haskell (see the appendix for a full list) and provides syntax for creating a new typeclass instance.
+Hask implements all of the major typeclasses from Haskell (see the Appendix for a full list) and provides syntax for creating new typeclass instances.

 As an example, let's add a `Monad` instance for the `Maybe` type.
 First, we need to add `Functor` and `Applicative` instances.

 ```python